 What We Do

 Our mission is to ensure Wisconsin children are healthy, safe and able to thrive.
 As Wisconsin’s voice for children’s health, we are an advocate for families and a catalyst for creating healthier communities.
-The Alliance is housed within Children’s Hospital of Wisconsin and guided by a volunteer advisory board that represents organizations statewide.
+The Alliance is housed within Children’s Wisconsin and guided by a volunteer advisory board that represents organizations statewide.

 What We Do

 The Alliance develops innovative child health initiatives in partnership with the Wisconsin Department of Health Services and implements programs proven to impact access and outcomes.
 Our work is guided by national and statewide priorities defined by the U.S. Department of Health and Human Services, the Wisconsin Department of Health Services and the Alliance Advisory Board.